Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

-In this post, we will talk about the benefits of stretching during pregnancy, which stretches you should avoid, and cover some general safety tips.
-We will also cover ten simple stretches you can do throughout your pregnancy and how to do them properly.
+We’ll discuss the benefits of stretching during pregnancy, including which stretches you should avoid, and we’ll cover some general safety tips.

 The Benefits of Stretching During Pregnancy

-Regular stretching throughout your pregnancy will help you feel healthier and happier, especially as you get toward the end of your pregnancy.
+Regular stretching throughout your pregnancy will help you feel healthier and happier, especially as you near your baby’s birth.
 It will help you stay relaxed and keep you feeling comfortable in your changing body.

-There are also many specific poses that can be used to help alleviate common pregnancy discomforts, like backaches and hip pain (source).
+There are also many specific poses that you can use to help alleviate common pregnancy discomforts like backaches and hip pain.

 Stretching makes you more flexible and helps tone and relax your muscles, preparing your body for the rigors of childbirth.
 Daily stretching aids in the recovery of organ tone and placement after birth and helps prevent prolapse of the pelvic organs.

-Women who engage in stretching and other physical activity during pregnancy have also been shown to experience less pain during labor, giving them a higher chance at a natural delivery (source).
+Women who engage in stretching and other physical activity during pregnancy have also been shown to experience less pain during labor, giving them a higher chance at a natural delivery (1).

 But these are just a few of the many benefits of regular stretching.
 Stretching during pregnancy also helps: